opensandiego/opensandiego.github.io/index.md

 ---
 layout: default
 title: Open San Diego
-description: We are a group of San Diegans who meet regularly to share knowledge and collaborate on projects to make our city a better place to live.
+description: We are a group of San Diegans who meet regularly to share knowledge and collaborate on projects to make our region a better place to live.
 slug: Home
 permalink: /
 ---

 ## Join Us

 Our next meeting is on **Saturday, February 23, 2013 at 10am**.
-We're meeting at [Co-Merge](http://www.co-merge.com) for a code sprint and unconference in honor of International [Open Data Day](http://opendataday.org).
+We're meeting at [Co-Merge](http://www.co-merge.com) for an unconference and code sprint in honor of International [Open Data Day](http://opendataday.org).
 This event is also a part of [Code Across America](http://brigade.codeforamerica.org/pages/codeacross).

+You don't need to know how to write code to participate!

 More info and RSVP on [our MeetUp page](http://www.meetup.com/cfabrigade/San-Diego-CA/878642/).

-## Stay updated
+## Stay Updated

 * Join our [forum](http://forum.opensandiego.org)
 * Follow us on Twitter at [@opensandiego](http://twitter.com/opensandiego)
 * Read [our blog](http://blog.opensandiego.org)
 * Write us hi@opensandiego.org

-## Projects we've worked on
+## Projects We've Worked On

 * [Open San Diego Maps](http://maps.opensandiego.org) – Free GIS mapping software that includes over 200 datasets from SANDAG and SANGIS.
 Powered by [GeoNode](http://geonode.org)
 * [Open Data Catalog](http://catalog.opensandiego.org) – A catalog of sources of data throughout San Diego.